inf380p/fall2021/syllabus.markdown

 ### We Will Follow University Health Policies

 **I have family and friends who are at high risk of complications from COVID-19 and/or are not vaccine eligible, as I'm sure many of you do, and take the health and safety of everyone in our classroom extremely seriously.** I recommend following University [mask guidance](https://utexas.app.box.com/s/ymob0b4vimv4j9gnhskpsqywwadk3f10).
-Visit [protect.utexas.edu](https://protect.utexas.edu/)for other resources and recommendations.
+Visit [protect.utexas.edu](https://protect.utexas.edu/) for other resources and recommendations.
 Materials for sanitization of hands and individual workspaces will be available before and after class.
 Please contact me or School administration with any concerns or questions.

 If you become sick, follow University policy in terms of reporting your illness.
 I will work with you to make sure that you're able to make progess, including on group assignments, even if you're unable to attend our in-person sessions.
 You do not have to disclose the specifics of any protected health information to me to obtain my assistance with illness-related absences.